India is currently in the midst of two large but different endeavours.

 Emerging economies will be stuck with the traditional disadvantages of weak governance, cumbersome bureaucracies, quality and competence issues, fragile supply chains, and a lack of skilled labour even as they compete with machines and machine learning.
 Large labour pools are unlikely to provide any competitive advantage unless the labour force is reoriented, retrained, and reimagined.

 That’s going to make things difficult for India.
 Even though the country might benefit in the next 5-10 years from weak energy prices, industries exiting China, and inflows of foreign direct investment, it’s going to get harder to compete in manufacturing.
-Large labour pools are unlikely to provide any competitive advantage unless the labour force is retrained and reimagined.

 A case in point is the relocation of textile and garment production to the developed world.
 This was previously a sector most sensitive to cheap labour and therefore the first to be off-shored to the developing world.
 Today, it’s now returning to robotized factories in the US and the EU.